mrisher/smtp-sts/reporting.md

   * The MX host
   * An identifier for the policy (where applicable)
-* Aggregate counts, comprising result type, sending MTA IP, receiving MTA hostname, message count, and an optional additional information field containing a URI for recipients to review further information on a failure type.
+* Aggregate counts, comprising result type, sending MTA IP, receiving MTA hostname, session count, and an optional additional information field containing a URI for recipients to review further information on a failure type.